multilogue/symposium/README.md

 # Symposium
-Interactions with multiple language models.
+Interactions with multiple language models require at least a little bit of a 'unified' interface.
+The 'symposium' packagee is an attempt to do that.
+It is a work in progress and will change without notice.
 ## Anthropic
 Import:
 ```python